How You Think about Knee Pain Does Matter

 The reason I show this clip, is because we are told all sorts of things about our situation and what to do about it.
 If you take some time to really evaluate your situation, from different points of view, a solution may appear that you weren’t aware of.
 For example, an orthopedic physician may diagnose your knee pain, and advise taking a prescription, which costs money, maybe quite a bit of money, and may also have side effects.

-But what if, instead of assuming that is the only solution, you visited a physical therapist, who recommended a series of exercises.
+But what if, instead of assuming that is the only solution, you visited a physical therapist, who recommended a series of exercises?
 Or you simply followed the preliminary regimen of Rest, Ice, and Elevation?
 Or you tried using some supplement that helps your joint heal?
 Or made some bone broth and over time, got the nutrients needed to heal the joint?

 Do you see, by acting within the framework of one person, you limit your possibilities.
 That is also why, if you contemplate surgery, you get a second opinion from at least one other professional.
 Are you aware of alternatives to surgery for long term knee problems, such as stem cell therapy, or hyaluronic acid injections?
 You have options, which you may not have THOUGHT of.

-They are YOUR KNEES!
-So Take Good Care of Them.
+Take Good Care of Your Knees

 Your knee pain is conditioned both on your own history and condition.
 And you have a lot more control than you might think about improving the situation.
 It depends on keeping your mind open to new ideas, and also the willingness to change your mind, change your thinking, in order to change the health of your knees over time.
 Further, if you do need professional help, learn to stay objective, and keep both an open mind, and yet a questioning mind.
 That way you will learn to follow the advice that makes sense to you, rather than rely unquestioningly on others.
 It’s YOUR KNEE, not theirs.
 So think carefully!
 Then take the right action.